Perturbative/art-of-node/readme.md

 [![](standard_form_quadratic.gif)]

 <blockquote> <i>The Standard Callback Form is analogous to the "Standard Form" for equations in Mathematics.
-Like the Standard Form of the Quadratic Equation.
-It's not the only way write out quadratics and then solve them, it's just a handy agreed-upon style (a convention), that people like to use.</i> </blockquote>
+The standard form for quadratics is not the only way write out quadratics and then solve them, it's just a handy agreed-upon style (a convention), that people like to use.
+Likewise, the style that most developers prefer to use for callbacks is not the only way to write callbacks and not the only way to handle something asynchronously.
+It is just an easy way to write callbacks that most developers prefer.</i> </blockquote>

 Think of the Standard Callback Form as the standard convention for writing callbacks.
-There are other ways which this can be accomplished, but this is the qucikest and most accepted way to write callbacks in Node.
+There are other ways which this can be accomplished, but this is the quickest and most accepted way to write callbacks in Node.

 Imagine you had 3 async functions `a`, `b` and `c`.
 Each one takes 1 minute to run and after it finishes it calls a callback (that gets passed in the first argument).
 If you wanted to tell node 'start running a, then run b after a finishes, and then run c after b finishes' it would look like this: